sjohannknecht/battleship/README.md

 ## How to run

-The website can be run with npm scripts from the project root directory and Webpack and Webpack DevServer are used for bundling and development (see package.json for details).
+The website can be run with npm scripts from the project root directory.
+The scripts execute Webpack or Webpack DevServer for bundling and development.
+Jest is used for testing.
+See `package.json` for details.

 ### Prerequisites
 Node.js and npm (Node Package Manager) have to be installed (I used Node.js 20).